Flyglobespan: History

-Globespan, an Edinburgh-based tour operator with over 30 years' experience, already offered scheduled and charter flights, cruise travel, rail and coach travel, motorhome and car rental, and hotel accommodation tailored for holidaymakers visiting destinations in Canada, the USA and Spain.
-The scheduled flights, mainly to Canada, were operated by Air Transat from airports throughout the UK, with Globespan acting as the booking agent and selling the flights under its own brand.
+Globespan, an Edinburgh-based tour operator with over 30 years' experience, already offered scheduled and charter flights, cruise travel, rail and coach travel, motorhome and car rental, and hotel accommodation tailored for holidaymakers visiting destinations in Canada, the United States and Spain.
+The scheduled flights, mainly to Canada, were operated by Air Transat from airports throughout the United Kingdom, with Globespan acting as the booking agent and selling the flights under its own brand.
 In summer 2002 a similar arrangement was trialled between Edinburgh and Nice, in the south of France.
 This was to prove successful for Globespan, and led to the creation of its own no-frills brand, 'Flyglobespan'.
+The offshoot proved successful and flight frequencies were increased.
+At this point, the operator relocated from Glasgow Prestwick Airport to the larger Glasgow Airport, which is much closer to the population centres of Central Scotland, within months of commencing operation.

+Operations started in April 2003 using two Boeing 737-300 aircraft leased from Channel Express on scheduled services from Glasgow Prestwick and Edinburgh to five destinations in Spain, France and Italy.
+All the aircraft had Flyglobespan titles with red and white livery.